The $850 million airplane bed revolution

 Kinny Cheng, a frequent flier who has experienced both the Etihad First Class "Apartment" and Singapore's' previous Suites Class, tells CNN Travel that he didn't expect anything less from the latest reveal.

-"To be fair, Singapore Airlines has had time to contemplate on how to make their product better than the competition," she says.
+"To be fair, Singapore Airlines has had time to contemplate on how to make their product better than the competition," he says.
 "And the new Suites seem like improved, refined, and ergonomically adapted upgrades to the spacious, top-tier premium cabins already out there."

 Flights in the new seats are already for sale, with Suites pricing from $6,600 and business class from $3,100 round-trip between Singapore and Sydney, the first route to have the fresh interiors with flight from December 18 on an initial total of 19 Singapore Airlines A380s.